 5. Read PPC blogs

 You don’t have to read a lot of blogs and understand everything that is being said, but if you read a blog now and then, you will slowly start to pick up things.
 I would say as a starting point, read the Google Ads announcements blog.
-This is where Google announces new feature and changes to their Google Ads advertising platform.
+This is where Google announces new features and changes to their Google Ads advertising platform.
 If you’re able to mention one or two of the latest changes made to Google Ads, that would impress me when considering an entry-level candidate.
+At the very least, learn what is the difference between a Paid Search campaign, a Shopping campaign, Display campaigns and paid Facebook advertising.
 There are many blogs out there that you can read including my own personal PPC blog.

 6. Create a PPC campaign